Visual Attention Methods in Deep Learning: An In-Depth Survey: Introduction

-Since transformers have been employed across many vision applications; a few surveys \cite{khan2021transformers,han2020survey} summarize the recent trends of transformers in computer vision.
-Although transformers offer high accuracy, this comes at the cost of very high computational complexity which hinders their feasibility for mobile and embedded system applications.
-Furthermore, transformer based models require substantially more training data than CNNs and lack efficient hardware designs and generalizability.
+Since transformers have been employed across many vision applications, a few surveys \cite{khan2021transformers,han2020survey} summarize the recent trends of transformers in computer vision.
+Although transformers offer high accuracy, this comes at the cost of very high computational complexity, which hinders their feasibility for mobile and embedded system applications.
+Furthermore, transformer-based models require substantially more training data than CNNs and lack efficient hardware designs and generalizability.
 According to our survey, transformers only cover a single category in self-attention out of the 50 different attention categories surveyed.
 Another significant difference is that our survey focuses on attention types rather than applications covered in transformer-based surveys \cite{khan2021transformers,han2020survey}.
+Additionally, there is a recently published review on attention mechanisms in computer vision~\cite{guo2022attention}, albeit with a limited scope, where it primarily concentrates on limited and basic attention mechanisms such as spatial, temporal, channel, and branch attention methods.
+In contrast, our survey offers a more comprehensive and technically detailed exploration of various attention mechanisms in vision, where multiple articles that share a similar attention mechanism are summarized and discussed.